gg94/secappdev-calendar-management/README.md

 # Calendar management script

-Tool to create ICSs files from a text calendar of events.
+Tool to create ICS files from a textual calendar of events.

 ### Requirements